 - Donate a portion of your sales proceeds to charity

 - Share the results of your charity work with subscribers and thank them for participating by shopping with your brand

-- Ask customers for donation to a new or existing campaign
+- Ask customers for a donation to a new or existing campaigns

 - Launch your own fundraiser on Facebook

 - Ask customers which causes they care about, take action based on their input, and talk about the results on your blog, social media, and across all communication channels

 - Ask users to raise awareness by registering a hashtag and running a UGC campaign around a cause

 By creating your campaigns around a cause, you build brand values that Millennials find important – trust, respect, and philanthropy.

 Taking time to know what Millennials are looking for, you can build loyalty campaigns around a group that is the cornerstone of online sales.
 When you can appeal to them through campaigns they can’t cheat through a brand that is involved in something meaningful, you will find success.